waynestedman/design-tokens-library/README.md

-# Design Tokens example project
+# Design Tokens Library
-Example project that is a repository for the tier 1 design tokens.
-These tokens are transformed to be read by Style Dictionary.
-Style diction then creates consumable versions of the token set.
+Library of Design Tokens for Wayne's micro design system.
+This repo also handles all the processing once the tokens are exported from Figma.